A Year-Round Guide to Franklin and Nantahala

 Graham County might be one of the most peaceful and least populated counties in North Carolina, but that doesn’t mean the rural communities at the foothills of the Great Smoky Mountains lack nightlife.
 There are plenty of ways to explore and relax in Graham County after the sun goes down.

 Enjoy an old-fashioned campfire: Roasting s’mores is a quintessential way to spend a summer evening.
-Build a bonfire and kick back at area accommodations like River’s Edge Treehouse Resort, Huffman Creek Retreat, Buffalo Creek Bed and Breakfast, or Creekside Paradise Bed and Breakfast, where you can sing campfire songs and transform graham crackers, marshmallows, and chocolate into the perfect late night snack.
+Build a bonfire and kick back at area accommodations like River’s Edge Treehouse Resort, Huffman Creek Retreat, or Creekside Paradise Bed and Breakfast, where you can sing campfire songs and transform graham crackers, marshmallows, and chocolate into the perfect late night snack.
 Historic Fontana Village Resort and Marina, a town built for workers who constructed the Fontana Dam, is now a resort where evening bonfires take the chill out of the mountain air.

 Take in the views: You’ll get some Instagram-worthy photos at Fontana Dam.
 Stop at the visitor’s center to learn the history of the 480-foot dam — the tallest east of the Rockies — and then find a spot to watch the moon rise over Fontana Lake.
 Prepare a thermos of piping hot tea with honey-infused offerings purchased at Wehrloom Honey to take the chill off.
 A bottle of Werhloom mead — a fermented alcoholic drink made with local honey — is meant for sipping in front of a roaring fire back at your cabin.